|

 Besides many extraneous details contained in this book, the

-idealization of Miyakawa's life makes this biography rather tedious.
+idealization of Miyagawa's life makes this biography rather tedious.
 Although

-he may very well have been outstanding in many respects, Miyakawa seems based
+he may very well have been outstanding in many respects, Miyagawa seems based

 on this book to never have done anything wrong, excelled in academics and